North Dakota Rental Lease Agreement Templates (6)

 3. North Dakota

-Rental Application – Prior to signing an agreement, the landlord can have the tenant fill out this form as a method of verifying their information, references, and credit history.
+Rental Application – Before signing an agreement, the landlord can have the tenant fill out this form to verify their information, references, and credit history.

 Download: PDF, Word (.docx), OpenDocument

-Month-to-Month Lease Agreement – A month-to-month lease is a rental arrangement that has no set length and is instead renewed each time that the tenant pays their monthly rent.
+Month-to-Month Lease Agreement – A month-to-month lease is a rental arrangement with no set termination date, instead, it renews with each rent payment.

 Download: PDF, Word (.docx), OpenDocument

-Roommate Agreement – A roommate agreement relays the division of payments and chores in a shared residence, as well as a set of rules that they all must follow.
+Roommate Agreement – A roommate agreement relays the division of payments and chores in a shared residence.

 Download: PDF, Word (.docx), OpenDocument